heeh/SearchByPhoneme/README.md

 # Extractor v1.0
-## Search-based Korean string extractor(Phonemes, Syllables, or Words)
+## Korean string extractor(By searching phonemes, syllables, or words)

 * Extracts korean words which contain phonemes(onset, nucleus, or coda), syllables, or words.
 * Usage